vircadia/vircadia-user-docs/docs/host/server_setup/linux-server.md

 The <code>vircadia-server<span>@</span>default.target</code> service is the only one that is set to auto-start.
 Starting or stopping it will bring the other two services down.

+## Logs

+Logs can be accessed by running the following commands:

+* Domain server: ```journalctl -u vircadia-domain-server@default.service```
+* Assignment client: ```journalctl -u vircadia-assignment-client@default.service```

-The first two services log a large amount of data to their service journal.
+The domain server and assignment client services log a large amount of data to their service journals.
 Checking their logs (via <code>systemctl status</code>) is a good way to ensure they are operating properly.

 ## Multiple Domains